-- 5.1 The measures taken to assess the quality of the food safety service include: - Business and service user customer satisfaction surveys.
-These are analysed annually for trends;

-- Fortnightly audits of the Food Hygiene Inspection Programme are carried out by the Environmental Health & Trading Standards Manager; - Ad hoc monitoring of inspection reports and letters; - Accompanied visits; - Peer accompanied visits and assessments; - Food Focus meetings; - Food Hygiene/Food Standards Self Audit Check List 10% audited by Principle Officer; - Quarterly monitoring of risk ratings; - Regular database monitoring to ensure accuracy and consistency in database management; interventions and inspections; follow-up actions and enforcement; - Annual Employee Review and Development Programme (ERDP); - External audit by the FSS which is carried out approximately every three years.
+- 5.1 The measures taken to assess the quality of the food safety service include: - Ad hoc monitoring of inspection reports and letters. - Accompanied visits. - Peer accompanied visits and assessments. - Food Focus meetings - Quarterly monitoring of risk ratings. - Regular database monitoring to ensure accuracy and consistency in database management; interventions and inspections; follow-up actions and enforcement. - Annual Employee Review and Development Programme (ERDP); - External audit by the FSS which is carried out approximately every three years.